itsjeffro/deploy-docs/installation.md

 ## Installing Deploy

-Prior to installing this package, it is assumed you have already configured an auth gaurd with the App\User model for your Laravel application.
+Prior to installing this package, it is assumed you have already configured an auth guard with the App\User model for your Laravel application.

 Using composer, install the package into your Laravel project: